Krzysi3k/SCOM-powershell-scripts/ITSM_integration/README.md

 # ITSM integration
--sends an email with XML data to ITSM system
+-sends an email with alert data in XML format to ITSM system

 -triggered by SCOM command subscription